Do you share LinkedIn's vision of creating economic opportunity for every member of the global workforce?

 - Proposals should be on behalf of universities, think tanks, non-governmental organizations or other non-profit entities.
-Proposals on behalf of for-profit organizations and governments will not be considered.
+Proposals on behalf of for-profit organizations will not be considered.

 - Proposals must be submitted using the form provided by LinkedIn.

 Analytics is the discovery, interpretation, and communication of actionable insights from big data.
 At LinkedIn, our mission is to drive understanding and impactful decision-making through rigorous use of data.
-Our analytics is deeply tied to core modules of our ecosystem, including product, marketing, and sales.
+Our analytics is deeply tied to core modules of our ecosystem, including product, marketing, and sales, to name a few.
 We are looking for research proposals that leverage big data analytics and data science to understand relationships in the economic graph, preferably in the following areas:

 LinkedIn aims to be the go-to source for economic research that creates opportunity for every potential member of the global workforce.
 Within the Economic Graph Research umbrella, we are interested in rigorously investigating economic and labor market phenomena.

-For Relevance we are interested in a variety of machine learning and predictive modeling problems.
+We are interested in a variety of artificial intelligence problems at LinkedIn.
 They are the fundamental building blocks to drive search, discovery and recommendation across the LinkedIn ecosystem.
 We are looking for research proposals in this broad context, with preferences given to the following areas:

 What is the selection process?